-Linked with the carbon modelling work and with our Sustainable Specialties Fellowships we are also hosting 2 dentistry scholars who have been working on a range of projects to raise awareness and increase understanding of sustainability among dental health professionals in Kent, Surrey and Sussex.
-The scholars are supported by a Programme Board including the head of dental services for Public Health England, practitioners and researchers.
+Linked with the carbon modelling work and with our Sustainable Specialties Fellowships we have hosted a number dentistry scholars who have worked on a range of projects to raise awareness and increase understanding of sustainability among dental health professionals.
+The scholars are supported by a national Dental Sustainability Advisory Group including representatives from the British Dental Association, the British Dental Industry Association, the General Dental Council, NHS England, Health Education England, practitioners and researchers.